August 8, 2025

 Upsell & cross-sell email sequence

-Upsell and cross-sell email sequences give you the opportunity to Upsell and cross-sell your product or services to your customers.
+Upsell and cross-sell email sequences give you the opportunity to upsell and cross-sell your products or services to your customers.
 With this, you can increase your average order value and encourage repeat purchases.

 5 email sequence best practices